Skip to content

 2. Solutions face critique and testing

-3. A solution is accepted (all critiques resolved, reviews passed)
+3. A solution is approved (all critiques resolved, reviews passed)

 4. Mark the problem as solved